Nadia Tueni

 Nadia Mohammad Ali Hamade (July 8, 1935 – June 20, 1983) was a Lebanese Francophone poet, who authored numerous volumes of poetry.

 Early life

-Nadia Mohammad Ali Hamadeh was born in Beirut in 1935, to a Lebanese Druze father, Mohammed Ali Hamadeh, who was a diplomat and writer, and a French mother.
+Nadia Mohammad Ali Hamadeh was born in Beirut in 1935, to a Lebanese Druze father, Mohammed Ali Hamadeh, who was a diplomat and writer, and a French mother of Syrian Druze origin.
 She grew up as bilingual in the presence of two cultures.
 Her brother, Marwan Hamadeh, is a politician, and another brother, Ali Hamadeh, is a journalist at An Nahar and Future TV.

 Education

 Nadia Tueni was educated in French schools in Lebanon and Greece.
 She attended Ecole des Soeurs de Besançon, then La Mission Laïque Française.
 She received her secondary education at the Lycée Français in Athens where her father was ambassador of Lebanon.
 She received her law degree at the Université Saint-Joseph in Beirut.
 However, there is another report stating that she attended the Université Saint-Joseph, but could not complete her study there due to her marriage in 1954.